askableorg/technical-test/README.md

 1. Build a minimal online marketplace application
 2. Improve interactive performance of a large list

+# Sean's Notes

+1. Didn't use a CSS framework.
+Tend to prefer my own helper classes like `stack` and `inline`
+1. Used Tanstack React Query to manage API calls and caching and cache invalidation.
+Better fit for purpose than Redux
+1. Added sortBy and size to list products query.
+Could easily support pagination by passing a `page` param
+1. Order process is pretty basic -> tap 'Buy' -> create a new `Order` with the product ID -> set the `order_id` on the relevant product.
+Cart and checkout flow is beyond the scope of this task
+1. Virtualised user list with `react-window` (an improved version of `react-virtualized`).
+This improves scrolling and searching performance.
+Memoised `UserItem` but might not be necessary
+1. Types are a bit all over the place.
+Could be refactored to have one source of truth for front and backend types.
+1. In `/apps/server/`, run `pnpm test` to test the /orders API endpoints.
+Should get 4/4 passed.
+Similar tests can be added for /products

 ## Technical notes

 - Frontend app `/apps/frontend` (`http://localhost:5173`)